 Venugopal Rathi was appointed as our as our Chief Financial Officer and Treasurer in 2015.
-Mr. Rathi also serves as the chief financial officer of the Global Market Strategies Segment and is a Managing Director of Carlyle and also serves as the chief financial officer of the Global Market Strategies Segment and is a Managing Director of Carlyle and also serves as the chief financial officer of Carlyle Global Market Strategies based in New York.
+Mr. Rathi also serves as the chief financial officer and treasurer of NFIC.
+Mr. Rathi also serves as the chief financial officer of the Global Credit Segment and is a Managing Director of Carlyle and also serves as the chief financial officer of Carlyle Global Market Strategies based in New York.
 Mr. Rathi may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
 Prior to joining Carlyle, Mr. Rathi worked at Ernst & Young LLP and provided assurance and advisory services to a wide variety of clients in the financial services industry.
-Mr. Rathi has extensive knowledge of fundlevel and vehicle-level accounting, US GAAP and SOX compliance, valuation, and financial reporting practices across a wide range of investment strategies, including carry funds, hedge funds, CLOs, BDCs and mutual funds.
+Mr. Rathi has extensive knowledge of fund-level and vehicle-level accounting, US GAAP and SOX compliance, valuation, and financial reporting practices across a wide range of investment strategies, including carry funds, hedge funds, CLOs, BDCs and mutual funds.

-Orit Mizrachi was appointed as our Chief Operating Officer in 2014 and is a Managing Director of Carlyle.
+Orit Mizrachi was appointed as our Chief Operating Officer in 2014 and is a Managing Director of Carlyle and the Head of Global Business Operations of GMS.
 She is also the chief operating officer of NFIC.
 Since joining Carlyle, Ms. Mizrachi has been involved in various roles, including our chief financial officer and Director of Operations for the GMS platform.
 Ms. Mizrachi may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
 Prior to joining Carlyle in 2010, Ms. Mizrachi worked in the hedge fund industry as the chief financial officer of Carlyle Blue Wave Management L.P. and as controller at Sagamore Hill Capital Management L.P., two multi-strategy hedge funds.
 Ms. Mizrachi started her career at Goldstein Golub & Kessler LLP as an auditor in their financial services group.